hunt-genes/SMED8020/Day3-1-METAL/README.md

 This practical makes use of many Unix/Linux commands in the terminal like `head`, `awk`, `cut`.
 You can read about these [here].

+To know more about the steps we have done for you (e.g. liftOver) [read this!](https://github.com/hunt-genes/SMED8020/blob/main/Day3-1-METAL/ForReference.md)

 ## Instructions

 #### 0. Install METAL